 4 mins read

-All children misbehave on occasions – it is part of growing up and learning about the world.
-This behaviour can become more concerning when it begins to affect the quality of life of the child and those around them.
+Behaviour can become more concerning when it begins to affect the quality of life of the child and those around them.
 On this page, we look at behaviour traits associated with children with hemiplegia.

 The research that has been done shows us that having a brain injury, like those that cause hemiplegia, makes children more vulnerable to displaying challenging behaviour.
 It is thought that the brain injury that caused the hemiplegia may also be responsible for a difference in temperament: evidence suggests that some children with hemiplegia feel more irritation than their peers.